2 Aug - 5 min read

 Considering that weaving classes in the heart of Kuala Lumpur can cost between RM150 – RM300 per 2.5-hour session, 180,000 Laotian kip (~RM86) for a full-day session is a pretty decent deal.
 Plus, the experience you’d get from doing this in a foreign city is surely one to savour.

 (Image: Go Global Today)

 We conclude our list with a destination that’s synonymous with well-preserved colonial buildings: Hanoi.
 Most of us are familiar with Vietnamese coffee and it’s distinct flavour that separates itself from coffee beans from different countries.

 Now, imagine savouring Vietnamese coffee with the melodious chirp of songbirds in the background.
 If that sounds strange to you, one of Hanoi’s hidden gems, the Bird Cafe, will surely be a surprise.
 Unlike a traditional cafe, the Bird Cafe does not have a signboard as the business relies on the word of mouth as well as the sound of birds chirping to attract their customers.

 The Bird Cafe in Hanoi is definitely a unique offering, and one that is likely not available here in Malaysia – with so many hipster cafes around, perhaps this could be a business opportunity!

 If you are planning to visit the bird café in Hanoi, take note that the cafe is at its busiest on the weekends, from 8 am to 10 am.

 We hope that this list provides you with inspiration for your future travel itinerary abroad.
 As you make your travel plans, we encourage you to make the necessary preparations for a smooth journey and peace of mind.
-Don't forget to get travel Insurance that suits your upcoming journey - start with our comparison tool to find out what's the best suited for you.
+You can even checkout Agoda to check for cheaper accommodation rates to fit within your budget!
+Don’t forget to get travel Insurance that suits your upcoming journey – start with our comparison tool to find out what’s the best suited for you.